 Student records — Protected health information — Private personal information — Confidential or classified research data — Customer information — Credit cardholder information — SSNs — U-M employee privacy

-- Student records, which is protected under the Family Educational Rights and Privacy Act (FERPA) – the University Registrar oversees compliance with this law; for more information, see the compliance page on Student Records.
+- Student records, which are protected under the Family Educational Rights and Privacy Act (FERPA) – the University Registrar oversees compliance with this law; for more information, see the Compliance page on Student Records.

-- Protected health information (PHI), which is protected under the Health Insurance Portability and Accountability Act (HIPAA) – the UMHS Compliance Office oversees compliance with this law; for more information, see the compliance page on HIPAA.
+- Protected health information (PHI), which is protected under the Health Insurance Portability and Accountability Act (HIPAA) – the Michigan Medicine Compliance Office oversees compliance with this law; for more information, see the Compliance page on HIPAA.

-- Private personal information (PPI), which is protected by the MI Identity Theft Protection Act (MCL 445.63) and analogous laws in other states.
-For more information, see the U-M Privacy Matters site, which contains practical resources and guidance on managing PPI.
-See also the Institutional Data Resource Management Policy (SPG 601.12) and the Standard Practice Guide on Privacy and the Need to Monitor and Access Records (SPG 601.11) for U-M’s policy requirements.
-You can read more detail about the types of personal and sensitive data that requires protecting, including for different categories of people (such as students, employees, patients, research subjects and donors) on the IT Security – Sensitive Data Examples page.
+- Personally Identifiable Information (PII), which is protected by the MI Identity Theft Protection Act (MCL 445.63) and analogous laws in other states.
+For more information, see U-M Privacy site, which contains practical resources and guidance on managing PII.
+See also the Institutional Data Resource Management Policy (SPG 601.12) and Privacy and the Need to Monitor and Access Records (SPG 601.11) for U-M’s policy requirements.
+You can read more detail about the types of personal and sensitive data that requires protecting, including for different categories of people (such as students, employees, patients, research subjects and donors)on the examples of sensitive data by U-M role page.

 - Confidential or classified research data, including confidential intellectual property and trade secrets, which may be protected by the MI Confidential Research & Investment Information Act (CRIA) as well as by research funding agreements related to classified or confidential research projects.
 For more information, see the Office of Research and Sponsored Projects (ORSP) websites on CRIA and classified research.
 See also the ORSP sites on working with sponsors, which discusses confidentiality, particularly related to industry sponsors.

 - Customer information (that is, personal information provided by customers as part of a financial transaction, such as student loans or parental tuition payments), which is protected by the Gramm-Leach-Bliley Act (GLBA).
-The University Registrar oversees compliance with this law; for more information, see U-M’s Information Security Program for the GLBA, the GLBA regulations, or contact the Registrar.
+The Office of Student Financial Services oversees compliance with this law; for more information, see U-M’s Information Security Program for the GLBA, the GLBA regulations, or contact the Student Financial Services.